-On the east side of Manhattan Avenue, between 119th and 120th Streets in Harlem, stands a mid-rise NYC rental property.
+On the east side of Manhattan Avenue, between 119th and 120th Streets in Harlem, stands a mid-rise rental property.
 Susan’s Court, named after Susan Ponce de Leon who joined the Housing Preservation and Development Department in 1986, was designed by GF55 Partners and developed by Artimus Construction.

 This 8-story building project, led by Leonard Fusco and Shay Alster, was recently completed in 2009 and offers three-bedroom and two full-bath apartments.
 Of its 184 units, there are 25 allotted affordable apartment units under the city's cornerstone Affordable Housing program.